lsst-sitcom/linccf/internal/2026-03/4.lomb_scargle/README.md

 The actual analysis steps seemed okay at first glance (which is also AI's specialty), but I didn't work with it at that stage due to the data loading issues up front.

 ### Iteration 2

+Next, I made it aware of the HATS DP2 pilot:

+*Let's say that we were on a cluster with local access to a DP2 pilot, with this location: '/sdf/data/rubin/shared/lsdb_commissioning/hats/v30_0_0_rc2/object_collection'*

+*Please use this directly, instead of going through the TAP*

+It took the hint well here and pivoted to LSDB for the DP2 loading, but stuck with vizier for VSX loading.
+It (with some prompting) made note to try to load VSX RR Lyrae within the DP2 field, but the 186 candidates it found only resulted in a few matches when crossmatching with LSDB, through from_dataframe, both of which only had one observation.
+It then tried to unpack the nested columns for anaylsis.
+In hindsight I could have pushed on this more to try to use `map_rows` and nested-pandas operations more here, but was more focused on the failed sample collection.
 ### Iteration 3
+For iteration 3, I let Claude know that VSX is also available through HATS and to use LSDB for both catalogs, which it did.
+However, the filtering it did up front of VSX was to both find things only in a subset of the footprint and that have a known period, which failed to return any objects.
+It looks close to right, but maybe just need a few query tweaks, along with not requiring a period from VSX to be processed.
 ### Iteration 4
+Finally, because it wasn't finding any objects, I tried to have claude lean more on a full crossmatch to find any potential matches.
+However, this is where we entered LSDB performance issues, and I cycled off the AI side and really dove into LSDB performance issues.